t-sokade/ETLScenario/README.md

 az account set --subscription <SUBSCRIPTION ID>
 ```

 For this tutorial to work you MUST have the status of `Owner` on your subscription.
-To check, go to your
 #### Download relevant files for this project

 Clone the github repository and `cd` into the root folder.